-Editorial independence is extremely important and OAE does not interfere with editorial decisions.
+Editorial independence is extremely important and RDODJ does not interfere with editorial decisions.
 Editorial staff or Editors shall not be involved in the processing their own academic work.
-Submissions authored by editorial staff/Editors will be assigned to at least two independent outside reviewers.
-Decisions will be made by the Editor-in-Chief or an Associate Editor in case of a conflict of interest.
+Submissions authored by editorial staff/Editors will be assigned to at least three independent outside reviewers.
+Decisions will be made by other Editorial Board members who do not have conflict of interests with the author.
 Journal staffs are not involved in the processing of their own work submitted to any OAE journals.

-All manuscripts submitted to RDODJ are screened using CrossCheck powered by iThenticate to identify any plagiarized content.
+All manuscripts submitted to RDODJ are screened using iThenticate powered by CrossCheck to identify any plagiarized content.
 Your study must also meet all ethical requirements as outlined in our Editorial Policies.
 If the manuscript does not pass any of these checks, we may return it to you for further revisions or decline to consider your study for publication.

-RDODJ operates a single-blind review process, which means that reviewers know the names of authors, but the names of the reviewers are hidden from the authors.
-The scientific quality of the research described in the manuscript is assessed by a minimum of two independent expert reviewers.
+RDODJ operates a single-blind review process.
+The technical quality of the research described in the manuscript is assessed by a minimum of three independent expert reviewers.
 The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of the manuscript.
 For controversial manuscripts, the Editor-in-Chief is responsible for making the final decision.